benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-digits-of-various-infinite-series.md

  \infty & \color{green}{3.141592653589793238462643383279502884197169399375105820974944}
 \end{array}$$

 The pattern of correct and incorrect digits in $$\pi_{10^N}$$ really stands out as $$N$$ increases.
-We can see the following patterns quite clearly:
+We can pick out the following patterns quite clearly:
 - the first incorrect digit appears after $$N$$ correct digits, and is always $$1$$ too low
 - the second block of incorrect digits appears after roughly $$3N$$ digits, and is always $$25=5^2$$ too high
 - the third block of incorrect digits appears after roughly $$5N$$ digits, and is always $$3125=5^5$$ too low
 - the fourth block of incorrect digits appears after roughly $$7N$$ digits, and is always $$953125=5^6\cdot 61$$ too high
 - ...

-This suggests the existence of an asymptotic error formula (an infinite series of "correction" terms) that can be added to $$\pi_N$$ to yield a sequence of approximations with a much smaller error.
+This suggests the existence of an asymptotic error formula (an infinite sequence of "correction" terms) that can be added to $$\pi_N$$ to yield approximations with a much smaller error.
 Moreover, with a bit of experimentation, the patterns we noticed above seem to suggest that this asymptotic series begins

 $$\pi\stackrel{?}{=}\pi_N+\frac{1}{N}-\frac{1}{4N^3}+\frac{5}{16N^5}-\frac{61}{64N^7}+\cdots$$

 so we expect some sort of alternating series in odd powers of $$1/N$$.
 The powers of 2 in the denominators, and the fact that the blocks of incorrect digits differed from the correct digits by multiples of powers of 5, seems to suggest that maybe we should take the number of terms to be 5 times a power of 10, instead of just a power of 10.
-This eliminates the powers of 2 from the denominators, giving the asymptotic formula
+This has the effect of eliminating the powers of 2 from the denominators, giving the asymptotic formula

 $$\pi\stackrel{?}{=}\pi_{5\cdot 10^{N-1}}+\frac{2\cdot 1}{10^{N}}-\frac{2\cdot 1}{10^{3N}}+\frac{2\cdot 5}{10^{5N}}-\frac{2\cdot 61}{10^{7N}}+\cdots$$